Characters: Ace Attorney Witnesses And Other Characters Gyakuten Kenji 2

 Mikiko Hayami (Nicole Swift)

 A self-proclaimed up-and-coming journalist.
 She witnessed the assassination attempt at Gourd Lake and recorded the president's speech.
 She soon becomes one of the suspects.
-She is innocent
+She is innocent, even though she did help set up the fake assassination plan.

 - Reference Overdosed: The writings on her parka contain numerous references, both In-Universe - KB Security, iFly Airlines, Global Studios, Gatewater Hotel, Will Powers's shirt - as well as Shout Outs to the art director Tatsuro Iwamoto and a furniture company which apparently decorated Yamazaki's family home.